MatteoLai/PACGAN/README.md

 cd /path_to/PACGAN
 ```

+Note: To execute the code, [CUDA installation](https://developer.nvidia.com/cuda-downloads) is required.
+If CUDA is not compatible with your device or you are unable to install it, you can still run the code on CPU.
+However, please note that the results may vary compared to running on CUDA-enabled devices.

 ## Training
 To train the model on new data, you can change the path to the data and the hyperparameters of the model by modifying the [config.json](Training/config.json) file, as detailed in the [Set the configuration file](#set-the-configuration-file) section.